 In 2010, Fodera guitars of Brooklyn (arguably the world leader in custom bass guitars) approached Reggie at N.A.M.M. and told him they wanted to begin production on the first Reggie Young Signature Fodera bass.
 This was an unprecedented venture that Reggie accepted.
-Young understood only a few of the worlds elite bassists such as Anthony Jackson, Christian McBride, Victor Wooten, Matthew Garrison, Richard Bona, James Genus, Tom Kennedy and Oteil Burbridge, hold that title.
+Only a few of the worlds elite bassists such as Anthony Jackson, Christian McBride, Victor Wooten, Matthew Garrison, Richard Bona, James Genus, Tom Kennedy and Oteil Burbridge, hold that title.
 And now, Reggie has joined the ranks.

 Reggie's latest project "Young Street" is bedded in funky rhythm's, layered with powerful, never understated, horn lines and lush live string arrangements.
 Track 4, "Magic" and track 6, "Alright With Me", Reggie's smooth but gritty vocals earmarks those of Andre 3000 (of Outcast) along with Reggie's melodic bass riffs paraphrasing his vocal ideas.
-On the other hand track 1, "Young Street" and track 2, "Smash'Em Up", have all the instrumental dance signs of the Trombone Shorty band and the edgy Robert Randolph Family Band.
-On Track 3, "Brazilian Dreams", Reggie once again teams up with producer Onree Gill who conducts an idea that gives the album an international poise, offering a seesaw of play between a Bazilian bossa and a plain ole New York style funk.
+On the other hand track 1, "Young Street" and track 2, "Smash'Em Up", have all the instrumental dance signs of groovy, leg slapping foot stomper.
+On Track 3, "Brazilian Dreams", Reggie once again teams up with producer Onree Gill who conducts an idea that gives the album an international poise, offering a seesaw of play between a Bazilian bossa and a plain ole funk.
 This album show's off Reggie's ability to standout without it being redundant.
 Quite frankly, you want more.
 I mean who doesn't love bass?
-But Young gives you just enough bass and yet you also enjoy his band features.
-However, when you go hear him play live it's just remarkably entertaining.
-His band has a complete diverse style of play led by the maestro himself.
-They mix it up with fun and embrace you with music that delivers to you a show!
-Not just a concert.
+But Young Street also gives you band features.
+They mix it up with fun musical interplay and embrace you with music that delivers you a show!
+Not just an album.

 For more album information click on the album credits tab up above.